jachin/GitSync/README.md

 Current Git Users: Caution
 --------------------------

-If you are already using git as a version control system, be careful.
-This has been take in into account (somewhat) but not really tested been tested yet.
+If you are already using git for version control, be careful.
+This has been take into account (somewhat) but has not really been tested yet.
+In the future we would like to fully support that.

 Running git_sync.py